xannythepleb/guid-gen/README.md

 # GUID Gen

-A set of simple scripts (one in Python, one in Go) for generating GUIDs locally.
+A pair of simple scripts (one in Python, one in Go) for generating GUIDs locally.